 We are an emerging growth company (EGC), as defined in the Jumpstart Our Business Startups Act of 2012.
 For as long as we continue to be an emerging growth company, we may take advantage of exemptions from various reporting requirements that are applicable to other public companies that are not emerging growth companies, including an exemption from the auditor attestation requirement in the assessment of our internal control over financial reporting pursuant to the Sarbanes-Oxley Act; and to the extent that we no longer qualify as a foreign private issuer, (a) reduced disclosure obligations regarding executive compensation in our periodic reports and proxy statements, and (b) exemptions from the requirements of holding a nonbinding advisory vote on executive compensation, including golden parachute compensation.
 We cannot predict whether investors will find our common shares less attractive if we rely on these exemptions.
-If some investors find our common shares less attractive as a result, there may be a less active trading market for our common shares and our share price may be reduced or more volatile.
+If some investors find our common shares and our share price may be reduced or more volatile.